- Trip Outline

 We pick you up from Moxa Boutique Hotel in Bucharest.
 Admire unique views during your trip from our capital to Bran Village.
 Arrive in Bran and accommodate at a 3* hotel.
 Enjoy a traditional dinner and then meet us at Bran Castle and get ready for an amazing party.
-Take advantage of our skip the line service and avoid waiting at the entrance for a long time.
-Enjoy a unique night tour of the castle and then have fun at the After Party, which takes place in a tent mounted in the castle grounds.
+Take advantage of our skip the ticket office line service and avoid waiting at the entrance for a long time.
+Enjoy a unique night tour of the castle and then have fun at the After Party, which takes place in a tent mounted on the castle grounds.

 Recover from your night of partying and then drive to Brasov.
 Enjoy a city tour and visit the main highlights of this city: the Black Church.
 The largest Gothic edifice in Southern Europe, the Black Church got its name after a massive fire blackened its walls.
 Your Dracula Holidays conclude after we drive you back to Bucharest for your return flight.

 This is an overview of your tour.
 For more information, scroll up and then use the product menu to navigate.